cloudmesh-community/book/chapters/linux/ssh2.md

 If you do not know what ssh is we recommend that you [read up on it](http://openssh.com/manual.html).
 However, the simple material presented here will help you get started quickly.
 It can however not replace the more comprehensive documentation.
-We also remommend that you read this entire section first before you start past and copy style tutorials as this will not allow you to understand the way ssh is used.
+We also recmommend that you read this entire section first before you start past and copy style tutorials as this will not allow you to understand the way ssh is used.
 FOr this reason we start with the explanation of ssh and not the setup